HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

        :-------------------------------------------:
 ```

-Implementations may not utilize the full 32-bit segment ID space.
-For example, a CPU could only implement a 16-bit segment Id, allowing for 65636 segments.
+A segment Id of 16-bits allows allowing for 65636 segments.
 Segments should be considered as address ranges from which an operating system allocates virtual memory space for code and data objects.

 ### Address Translation